 Earthquakes in Texas are generally minor events.
 On Wednesday, one of the largest earthquakes in Texas history struck 35 miles northwest of Pecos.
 It was centered near the New Mexico border and measured 5.4.

-The epicenter was close to the area where a 5.0 earthquake hit in March 2020.
+The epicenter of these quakes was not far from the area where a 5.0 earthquake hit in March 2020.

 This earthquake was close to the strongest ever reported in Texas, a 6.0 magnitude quake near Marfa in Valentine, Texas back in 1931.

 Both earthquakes were felt all over West Texas.